Tutorial: Building Plain-Text Track Files

 There are some fields you might want to define that will apply to the entire track: name, description, color, width, opacity, fill opacity, etc. To use these kinds of attributes, include them with the FIRST trackpoint; in any point after the first, they will generally be ignored.

 The following are the informational fields which are typically only recognized in the first row of a track's data: name, desc, width, color, opacity, fill_color, fill_opacity.

-Note that if you supply a non-zero fill opacity, your track will be drawn as a filled polygon in Google Maps or Google Earth.
+If you supply a non-zero fill_opacity, your track will be drawn as a filled polygon.
 If you also have a non-zero "width" (which defines the thickness of the "stroke" on the track line, you may want to duplicate the first trackpoint again at the end of the track so that the boundary is a "closed" shape.
 With a stroke width of zero, however, closing the track will not have any visible effect.

 3: Multiple tracks in a single text file

 One way to put multiple tracks into a single file is to exactly repeat the header row when you want to start a new track.
 Any info (name, desc, etc.) that you put on the first line of the track will be used for that track in general.
 Note that if the second and subsequent headers don't match the first one EXACTLY, they'll just be ignored.

 There are two other ways to start a new track, without having to repeat the headers: